 MiniRHex is an open-source, low-cost hexapod developed by the Robomechanics Lab.
-I recently updated the mechanical and electrical design to be higher performance, more robust, and far easier to assemble.
-The updated design will officially be released soon!
-In the meantime, you can read about MiniRHex V1 here.
+I updated the mechanical and electrical design from the first version to be higher performance, more robust, and far easier to assemble, with a greatly simplified parts list.
+You can learn more about MiniRHex and build your own here!

 Nonprehensile Terrain Manipulation